-Mild eye puffiness and sagging of under eye skin can be treated through home remedies and non-surgical procedures.
-However, more complex eye bags with a lot of fat and decreased skin elasticity are always preferred to be treated through surgical interventions.
-These include;
+Your doctor may recommend getting an eye bag removal surgery depending on your age, under eye fat or fluid, and sagging of the skin.
+Complex eye bag type – Type 3 eye bags with a lot of fat and decreased skin elasticity are always preferred to be treated through surgical interventions.

-Transconjunctival Eye Bag Removal
+A. Transconjunctival Eye Bag Removal

 This procedure involves a small incision inside the lower eyelid.
 In this method, the surgeon uses an electrocautery to make the cut and remove the fat.
 This technique is more popular because it leaves no visible scars on the outside of the eye.